 .

 The four essays marking the BAS's 25th anniversary are a good place to start this next stage of reflection.
-Dr. Scully invites all Canadian Anglicans to consider questions, such as "What does common prayer mean to you?" and to continue the conversation online.
+Dr. Scully invites all Canadian Anglicans to consider questions, such as "What does common prayer mean to you?" and to

 .